A Design-Based Model of the Aortic Valve for Fluid-Structure Interaction: Results

 \subsection{The loaded model valve}

 The predicted loaded configuration of the valve is shown in Figure \ref{aortic_closed}.
 This configuration arises as the solution to the static equations of equilibrium \eqref{equilbrium_eqn_discrete}, and predicts the geometry and tension required to support the prescribed pressure load.
 Since we allow the leaflets to interpenetrate and do not include contact forces at this stage, the leaflets cross near the free edge.
 The right panel shows only one leaflet to clarify the other two views.
 The emergent tension in the leaflets is shown in Figure \ref{aortic_valve_tension}.
 The values of tension that emerge are heterogeneous and much lower in the radial direction than the circumferential direction.
-More meaningful than the local tensions is the predicted tangent modulus that results, see Section \ref{constitutive}.
+The circumferential stiffness coefficients $\kappa_{c}$ vary from 0.15 to 2.35 dynes, with a mean of 0.37 dynes.
+These values correspond to minimum, maximum and mean tensions of $8.15 \cdot 10^{2}$, $1.30 \cdot 10^{4}$ and $2.02 \cdot 10^{3}$ dynes respectively.
+The radial stiffness coefficients $\kappa_{r}$ vary from $7.48 \cdot 10^{-5}$ to $8.71 \cdot 10^{-3}$ dynes, with a mean of $1.57\cdot 10^{-3}$ dynes, corresponding to minimum, maximum and mean tensions of $1.34 \cdot 10^{1}$, $1.56 \cdot 10^{3}$ and $2.81 \cdot 10^{2}$ dynes respectively.
+More meaningful than the local tensions is the predicted tangent modulus that results (See Section \ref{constitutive_results}.)